enricovittorini/nextviewer/README.md

 # nextViewer
 This is a very experimental tool to view the strucutre of a TS.
-Mabe by a newbie just for fun and learn.
+Made by a newbie just for fun and learn.
 Use it at your own risk :-)

 # How to use it